Sleeping disorders are very common in the United States, and one of the most commonly prescribed medications is a sedative called Ambien.

 Is Addiction to Ambien the Same as Other Addictions?

 People in treatment say that addiction is tricky because it’s the only disease that tells you that you don’t have it or that you no longer have it.
 Addicts may not want to admit that they have a problem, and they may go to great lengths to hide their drug use from their family, friends, and coworkers.
 It can be hard to tell if someone has developed a substance use disorder because they may be using different substances, or their substance use issues could be co-occurring with a mental illness.
-However, here are some signs that casual substance use has become a substance use disorder:

 More Serious Signs of Ambien Addiction